python/cpython/Doc/library/re.rst

           IGNORECASE

    Perform case-insensitive matching; expressions like ``[A-Z]`` will match lowercase letters, too.
 This is not affected by the current locale.
+To get this effect on non-ASCII Unicode characters such as ``ü`` and ``Ü``, add the :const:`UNICODE` flag.

 .. data:: L